also known as: Királymező (HU), Užčorna (CZ), Ust'-Chorna (RU), Kenigsfeld (Yid)

 In Yiddish, Ust'-Chorna was known as Kenigsfeld.

-Ust'-Chorna is located about 27 miles NE of Tyachiv (Técső), on the Teresva River.
+Ust'-Chorna is located about 27 miles northeast of Tyachiv (Técső), on the Teresva River.

 Jews probably settled in Ust'-Chorna in the late 18th century.